Quality

 Definition of Successful Learning

-The ZWW considers learning successful when learners have acquired scientifically sound knowledge and skills that enable them to independently master challenges in their life and work contexts.
-The learners are at the center of the learning process: their professional interests, scientific work, transfer to practice, as well as their learning needs and expectations.
-The teachers support the process with their professional, methodological and pedagogical competences.
+needs and expectations.
+The teachers support the process with their professional, methodological and pedagogical competencies.
 Appropriate framework conditions and an atmosphere in which learning is enjoyable support this process.
-Successful learning enables learners to control their own further learning process, develop their own ideas and apply what they have learned in their own work.
+Successful learning empowers learners to take control on their ongoing learning process, develop their own ideas and apply what they have learned in their work.

-Definition of Successful Counselling
+Definition of Successful Consulting

 Definition of Successful Evaluation